Anushamudumba/P3-Spam-Email-Classification-Using-NLP-and-ML/README.md

  Green Background for Not Spam emails, emphasizing safe content.

  ## BENEFITS:
--  Secure Inbox: Keeps your inbox free of clutter and malicious emails.
+-  **Secure Inbox**: Keeps your inbox free of clutter and malicious emails.
--  Transparency: Allows users to understand how well the model performs.
+-  **Transparency**: Allows users to understand how well the model performs.
--  Ease of Use: Requires minimal technical expertise to operate.
+-  **Ease of Use**: Requires minimal technical expertise to operate.